section

 }

-Readable text, but now addressable to parsers, metadata systems, interactive codeblocks, and projection layers.
+The text still reads normally, but parsers, metadata systems, interactive codeblocks, and projection layers now have stable handles.

 ?[core_forms]